grevtsovkirill/ttHMultiAna/restructuring.md

 Example of this in TTHbbLeptonic: [TTHbbCreateEvent](https://gitlab.cern.ch/atlasHTop/TTHbbAnalysis/blob/master/TTHbbLeptonic/Root/TTHbbCreateEvent.cxx)

+Time Estimate: can be done very quickly by following the example.

 ## 2. Add vectors of elec, muon, tau, etc to Variables

 We can use the xAOD types of all these objects.
 The objects already exists and are calibrated by AT.
 We just need to select a subset of these.
 An efficient concept to do this are VIEW containers.
 They are containers of pointers to xAOD objects that are already inside another container.
 Also see the (documentation in the AB tutorial)[https://atlassoftwaredocs.web.cern.ch/ABtutorial/basic_xaod_modify/#constdatavector-advancedoptional]